 A corresponding vigilance system exists for medical devices, the establishment of which is prescribed by European medical device legislation.

-Focussed on safety – we can oversee your obligations for medicinal product safety as a marketing authorisation holder.
+We take over your obligations for drug safety as a marketing authorisation holder.

 Graduated Plan Officer (AMG)|

 Medical and pharmaceutical deficiencies|

 Yes, backup procedure and backup person must be available.||